New Hampshire 33, James Madison 17

 R.J.
 Harris, who missed the past three games with concussion-like symptoms, caught three touchdown passes, including a 52-yard second-quarter score on a halfback pass from Nico Steriti for New Hampshire (5-4, 4-2 CAA).
 Vailas finished 28-for-49, hitting Harris on touchdown passes of 18 yards in the first quarter and 7 yards in the fourth.

 Quintin Hunter caught two touchdowns and finished with 139 yards receiving for James Madison (6-4, 3-3), which dropped to 0-4 on the road.
-The Dukes’ rush defense, ranked sixth in FCS, held New Hampshire’s third-ranked rushing attack to 86 yards, 124 below its season average.
+The Dukes’ rush defense, ranked sixth in FCS coming into the game, held New Hampshire to 86 yards on the ground, 124 below its season average.

 New Hampshire led 14-0 at halftime on Harris’ first two touchdown receptions.
 Hunter’s 69-yard touchdown catch from Dae’Quan Scott on a halfback pass with 11:33 remaining in the third quarter brought the Dukes within 14-7.

-Note: (Updated: ADDED: Lede to synopsis REMOVED: incorrect mention of New Hampshire’s rush ranking)